 Creamy and decadent, this gnocchi al forno is everything you want in a comforting and flavorful baked gnocchi recipe!
 Pillowy potato gnocchi is folded in with Italian sausage, a simple tomato sauce and a four cheese mixture of ricotta, Parmesan, mozzarella and burrata cheese.

-When it comes to weeknight cooking, I am all for easy, flavorful and comforting recipes.
+When it comes to weeknight cooking, I am all for easy, flavorful and comforting recipes (give me a bowl of pasta fagioli any day!).
 Italian cuisine is one of my favorites, and on a leisurely Sunday afternoon, you may find a simmering pot of meatballs in Sunday gravy on the stove.
 But on a standard weeknight, simple cheesy baked gnocchi comes to the rescue.

 - Gnocchi: Gnocchi are Italian potato dumplings that can be found in the pasta section of grocery stores.
 Gnocchi is fantastic in other sauces as well, such as tossed in a bright almond pesto.